Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 Slarti takes in input a DEM in the form of a NetCDF raster file with 128 x 128 grid points.
 One example file is provided with this turorial: `Topobathy_300eb_postslarti_cor.nc`.

-Remark: you can easily create a similar input file based on the paleoDEMS of [Scotese and Wright (2018)](https://www.earthbyte.org/paleodem-resource-scotese-and-wright-2018/), which you may want to regrid on a 128 x 128 grid using the `cdo remapbil` tool (module available on the CCUB as well).
+Remark: you can easily create a similar input file based e.g. on the paleoDEMS of [Scotese and Wright (2018)](https://www.earthbyte.org/paleodem-resource-scotese-and-wright-2018/), which you may want to regrid on a 128 x 128 grid using the `cdo remapbil` tool (module available on the CCUB as well).

-1. `File/New`, 128x128, R15, Bathymetry/Topography, `Topobathy_300eb_postslarti_cor.nc`, NetCDF, no Optional Input, click OK (see screenshot below).
+1. `File/New`, 128x128, R15, Bathymetry/Topography, Browse `Topobathy_300eb_postslarti_cor.nc`, NetCDF, no Optional Input, click OK (see screenshot below).

 <img src="/assets/images/documentation/model/FOAM_screenshot_Slarti.png"
      alt="Slarti Screenshot"